Sibishalom16/E-commerce-follow-along/README.md

 Integration with React Application

 Wrapped the App component inside the Provider component in index.js, passing the store as a prop to ensure global access to the email state.

+---

+# Milestone 32: Global State Management with Redux for Mail

+## Overview

+In this milestone, we focused on implementing global state management for user email addresses using Redux.
+This allows us to store the email after login and access it across all pages of our application.

+## Learning Goals

+-   Understand how to use Redux to store and access global state.
+-   Implement Redux dispatch to store data in the global state.
+-   Utilize Redux useSelector to retrieve data from the global state in different components.

+---